Child restraints |

 Does a traffic warning end up on my driving record?

-No. However, warnings records are maintained by the State Patrol.
+No. However, warning records are maintained by the State Patrol.

 Are radar detectors legal?